K S Rao Road

-Karnad Sadashiva Rao Road, abbreviated as K S Rao Road, is a popular arterial road in Mangalore, India.
+Karnad Sadashiva Rao Road, abbreviated as K S Rao Road, is a popular arterial road in Mangaluru, India.
 It runs from PVS Circle at one end to Hampankatta on the other where it joins Maidan Road near Mangaluru Central Railway Station.
-This road is named after the indian freedom fighter Karnad Sadashiva Rao.
+This road is named after the Indian freedom fighter Karnad Sadashiva Rao.

 Many commercial buildings, shopping malls are situated adjacent to this road.